SarkisovTeam/DCVGCMD/README.md

 Please be careful with the settings and parameters.
 Make sure the gromacs prefix is the same as your local environment and check if it works with -ntmpi.

+## Useful information

+### Output:

+The folder genereated with numbers are the simulations from the DCVGCMD setup.
+There are several files that you should find useful other than the standard gromacs files, e.g., trajectories (.xtc), energies (.edr).

+Two info files: info_inlet and info_outlet contains the atom addition/deletion of the inlet and outlet CVs, respectively.
+When calculating the permeability, info_outlet will be useful.

+The posres.gro file is the file used for position restraining in GROMACS.